MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-covid-19-us.md

 To test your refresh setting, select the [Refresh now](../refresh-data.md#data-refresh) option, available from the dataset item.

 The refreshed data is loaded each time the schedule runs.
-Be aware that the underlying data is provided by USAFacts and may not update as frequently as your refresh schedule.
+The underlying data is provided by USAFacts and may not update as frequently as your refresh schedule.
 Check the [USAFacts website](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) to know when the underlying data was last updated.

 If you intend to publish the customized report on your website, it is best to configure your scheduled refresh to run at least as frequently as the USAFacts data updates.
 Since USAFacts may refresh their data at different times each day, you may want to configure several refreshes each day.